 MEET MERCY RIVER

-Mercy River is made up of Whitney Permann, Brooke Stone, and Soni Muller.
+Mercy River is Whitney Permann, Brooke Stone, and Soni Muller.
 When they're not spending time with their families, they are dedicating their time to their mission through music.

 The three friends met while singing in the Jenny Phillips Choir and there found a common love for tight harmonies and sharing their love of music.
-Over the past 10 years, Mercy River has traveled all over the United States and internationally as a highly sought after ensemble, performing for thousands of people.
-They have been able to touch many through their motivational presentations as well as their music.
+Over the past 12 years, Mercy River has traveled all over the United States and internationally as a highly sought after ensemble, performing for thousands of people.
 Each member of the group brings several years of experience performing, writing, and directing hundreds of firesides and concerts—as well as recording on dozens of inspirational albums.
 Together, they have recorded and released 6 studio albums with their label, Shadow Mountain Records.
 Brooke, Whitney, and Soni use their music and messages to advocate for women and girls, maternal feminism, strong families, and internet safety.
 They currently speak and sing around the country; their messages include topics such as personal resiliency, recovering from perfectionism, walking through fear, and the power of intentional, immovable women.

 Learn more about each member of Mercy River below: